 Bolivia’s open markets sell EVERYTHING.
-Skip meats and cheeses, (they’re never refrigerated) and unbottled water and juices, but purchase fruit, vegetables, bread, butter, cookies and snacks, sodas, and more.
+Skip meats and cheeses, (they’re almost never refrigerated) and unbottled water and juices, but purchase fruit and vegetables (which you can wash), bread, butter, cookies, snacks, sodas, and more.
 Almost anything you find in a supermarket you can find here.
 You can also get sunglasses, hats and clothing, mosquito repellent, batteries, toiletries and many other things that are sold in supermarkets nearby for up to twice as much.

 Bolivia’s markets don’t just sell food.
 Skip the expensive tourist trap souvenir shops.
 Even souvenir areas that look like open markets can be way more expensive than they should be because they cater only to tourists.
 If you only see souvenirs and nothing else, it’s a tourist haven.
 Go to the open markets, buy from individual vendors who offer their products on the street, and you can get the same souvenirs at much lower prices.
-And be sure to BARGAIN (they will be surprised if you DON’T).
-You'll be truly contributing to the most needy sector of our local economy if you do.
-Speaking of which, did you know that in 2008 Bolivia was named the Number 2 Most Popular Destination for Ethical Tourism in the World?
+And be sure to bargain over prices because they will be surprised if you DON’T. You'll be truly contributing to the most needy sector of our local economy if you do.

-10. Ignore cool free sites or attractions not in travel guides.
+9. Ignore free sites or attractions not found in travel guides.